 Laurel Mathewson was born and raised in Oregon, but found her way to the San Francisco bay area to attend Stanford University.
 While there, she also found a passion for the intersection of faith, politics, and social justice; the cultural and spiritual implications of landscape; and a life partner (her now-husband, Colin).
 Before seminary at the University of the South (Sewanee), Laurel worked as a research assistant, an editorial assistant at Sojourners, and a campus missioner at UCSD.
 Although she began to explore the possibility of ordained ministry while attending an Episcopal Church in Washington, D.C., Laurel was confirmed, sponsored for ordination, and ordained a priest at St. Paul's Cathedral in San Diego, where she led formation from 2013-16.
 In October 2016, the Mathewsons moved across Balboa Park to begin a new adventure with St. Luke's in North Park.
 Laurel is passionate about teaching and preaching the ever-surprising love of God, parenting her two young children, trees, well-made cookies, and inspiring writing (which she aspires to create, sometimes and some days).
 You can reach her on Facebook or by email.

 The Rev. Colin Mathewson graduated from Valhalla High School in East County, San Diego and Stanford University with a degree in Urban Studies.
 He's since served as a campaign manager, community organizer, press assistant, executive assistant, foundation program officer, and as a volunteer in El Salvador before starting seminary in 2010.
 He and his wife Laurel graduated from The School of Theology of the University of the South in Sewanee, Tennessee in 2013 and served together as deacons and priests at St. Paul's Cathedral until becoming co-pastors at St. Luke’s Episcopal in North Park.
 He and Laurel have two kids who keep them busy and laughing, and Colin enjoys sports, cooking, eating, and reading.
-You can reach him on Facebook, Twitter, email, or cell: 619-977-8173.
+He also serves as a Navy chaplain in the reserves.
+You can reach him by email or cell: 619-977-8173.
 Check out a recent article in the San Diego Reader here.

 My name is Amani Ago; I was born in Juba, South Sudan, and left South Sudan at the age of six-month-old to North Sudan due to the Civil War.
 I moved to Egypt in 1998, then moved to the United States of America in 1999.
 June of 2012, I graduated from Concorde Career College as a Medical Billing and Coding.
 I am a mother of three unique, loving, and carrying children -John (9), Joseph (6), and Joanna Apiou (2).
 My interests and hobbies are cooking (to be more pacific Sudanese), hair braiding, walking (long-distance running), and volunteering to work in the community to bring people together.
 My passion in life, being true to myself, learning something new while having an adventure, and most importantly, giving back to the community.